 Another reason a food may not be tolerated well would include advancing in the diet stage too quickly.
 Some patients may need longer than the average recommended time in a diet stage before advancing to the next stage.
 This is something you can discuss with your surgeon and/or dietitian.

-From a more physiological standpoint, food intolerances (in general, not necessarily specific to weight loss surgery) may occur due to not having the proper enzymes or chemicals necessary to digest a particular food.
+From a more physiological standpoint, food intolerances (in general, not necessarily specific to bariatric surgery) may occur due to not having the proper enzymes or chemicals necessary to digest a particular food.
 This may cause symptoms ranging from gastrointestinal symptoms, such as diarrhea, bloating, and gas, to headaches, changes in mood, and certain skin conditions.
 Symptoms may be immediate or may take some time.

 There are several tricks of the trade that may help with reducing your risk of experiencing a food intolerance.
 Please talk to your surgeon, dietitian, and/or program before trying any of these to ensure your program is comfortable with your eating plan.